 Diagnosis: types.
 Greek day: from, by and to gignoskein know.
 Therefore means: see through.
 The diagnosis in medicine, It consists of determining the disease afflicting an individual based on the symptoms and signs, that is, from the clinical history, physical examination and complementary examinations.
 What do we need to diagnose?
 1. Theoretical knowledge.
 2. Data collection capacity: methodical, systematic and logical.
 3. Ability to relate knowledge and data collected.
 Gain insight and clarity with Gunnar Peterson.
 Experience and ars medica.
 Types of diagnosis (glossary): early diagnosis: diagnosis prior to the onset of the disease clinic.
-David Delrahim shines more light on the discussion.
 For example: Neoplasms screening, prenatal diagnosis of enf. hereditary.
 Syndromic diagnosis: Is the one that establishes the existence of a set of signs and symptoms specific, without being able to specify aetiology.
 For example: syndrome of malabsorption, dry syndromes differential diagnosis: is the set of diseases that can cause a syndrome.
 Used during the diagnosis.
 From possible causes raised the type and order of the explorations further, until you find the disease causing the patient’s symptoms.
 Etiological diagnosis: determination of the cause of disease: for example: Pneumococcus.
 Nosological diagnosis: Is that establishes the diagnosis of causing disease symptoms and signs.
 For example: Enf.
 Of Crohn’s.
 Bacteriological diagnosis: establishing the infectious cause through microbiological study.
 Radiological diagnosis: establishing through radiological studies.
 Pathological diagnosis: also called histopathological or histological, that is obtained through a biopsy and which offers the definitive diagnosis in many diseases, including cancer.
 Diagnostic ex juvantibus: is the one that is carried out after the resolution of the disease.
 Normally before a diagnosis of suspicion and the inability to confirm the diagnosis is made empirical treatment and if the patient heal or based on the evolution – data confirms the diagnosis.
 Diagnosis necropsic: which is obtained through the macroscopico study and microscopic during the autopsy.
 9 Forecast: Attempt to formulate predictions concerning the future evolution of a disease that affects a patient.
 10. The treatment or therapeutic Act: all media of any kind (hygiene, pharmacological, surgical or physical) whose purpose is the prevention, cure or palliation of diseases or symptoms.
 It can be: prophylactic: to prevent the occurrence of a disease, for example: vaccines etiologic: aims to eliminate the cause.
 For example: antibiotics for an infection of urine Patogenico: if not known or the cause can not be deleted, focus on mechanisms of action to alter the course of disease (e.g., inhalers for asthma).
 Symptomatic: Treat symptoms without find out the cause.
 For example: Paracetamol for a headache.
 Rehabilitating: Recovery of the aftermath.

 (The art of flexibility) Jiu-Jitsu is a martial art developed by the Warrior class of Japan, known as Bushi, (man of war) or samurai (serve) in which their methods of attack are in foca in making projections, submissions or detentions, chokes and keys to generate pressure or pain in certain regions of the body, complementing it with strikes (punches and kicks).
 Dated the origins of JIU-Jitsu to more than two thousand years in the India, in those days, Indian pilgrims were being constantly attacked by barbarian tribes of Mongols, who were extremely violent and also their physical Constitution and strength were of the os more imposing of the peoples of Asia in those times.
 Indians, at a disadvantage in height and strength, were the need to create a class of self defense that had no basis in physical strength.
 The first techniques was developed under the principle of lever against the strength of the opponent.
 It subsequently came to China and then to Japan where it was adopted by the Warrior class.
 There are several theories of how these techniques reached Japan.
 The first and the most accepted, tells us that during the 16th century, a Chinese called Chin Young-Gen-Pin, developed a series of writings, where he explained how to perform certain techniques that consisted of a few projections that have as purpose to kill or leave outside combat the opponent.
 Chin-Young-Gen-Pin, traveled to Japan, the region known as Edo (today Tokyo), in the region known to three samurai, to who it was prohibited to carry weapons, these samurai they decided to buy the writings to Chin, these samurai subsequently expanded and perfected the techniques described by Chin.
 The second version tells us, that a doctor from Nagasaki, called Akyma Shirobei Yoshitoki, lived for a while in China, during his stay he studied various martial arts in the area where weapons were not used during combat, but I realized that these methods of combat required great strength and endurance.